ExamDraft

 2. Data sent to AI providers

-When you actively use ExamDraft for analysis, exam generation, or AI grading, your browser sends the required content directly to the provider you selected.
-ExamDraft currently supports providers such as Anthropic and OpenRouter.
+When you actively use ExamDraft for analysis, exam generation, or AI grading, the required content is sent either through ExamDraft's server proxy or, in Advanced BYOK mode, directly from your browser to the provider you selected.
+ExamDraft currently supports providers such as OpenRouter and Anthropic.

 Depending on the feature, that may include: